fbpx

 Technique

-acrylics, and apply them, using kitchenware, on canvas or on aluminum.
+silicon and acrylics, and apply them, using kitchenware, on canvas.

 This medium creates a rigid 3D texture on the surface, which creates a stunning result.